isomerpages/ura-lkywcp/resources/interviews/_posts/2019-11-08-designing-seoullo-7017.md

 #### **What were some of the key considerations in the design of Seoullo 7017?**

-**Winy Maas (WM):** The Mayor wanted to make Seoullo 7017 as something more than the High Line in New York.
+**Winy Maas (WM):** The Mayor of Seoul wanted to make Seoullo 7017 as something more than the High Line in New York.
 He wanted something more contextual and unique for Seoul, rather than a direct copy.
 With this in mind, we designed a linear park and a plant library in an almost barcode-like fashion that allow the citizens of Seoul to experience the variety of greenery that is laid out from A to Z in the Korean alphabet.

 Secondly, our design is intended to be fine-grained and intimate, and to respond well to the urban conditions around it.
 The urban furniture, kiosks, cafes, stairs and bridges have been carefully planned according to contextual urban thinking.